zafs23/Receipt-Api/README.md

 - When determining total is multiple of 0.25, the tolerance is assumed to be 0..00001
 - Expect at most two decimal places in the item price

+Addtional to the handler, a controller could be implemented for more complex business logic.
+But for this simple project, no controller logic is added.

 ##### Scalibility and Memory Usage
 To simulate scalibility in the in-memory storage system, data sharding is implemented with highest of 10 shards.
 To keep the memory usage limited, the generated `ID` is unique for identical payloads.